Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Future Features

-* Add individual class pages
+* Add individual class pages and more detailed descriptions
-* Book classes online
+* Add functionality to enable booking classes online
-* Purchase memberships online
+* Add an option to purchase memberships online
 * Create an online shop to sell student's work
+* Update the gallery and/or testimonials to make them more interactive

 ## Bugs Resolved